cybertraining-dsc/su21-reu-372/project/index.md

 - [ ] refrences are done not correct see the [^1] missing `^`
 - [ ] refernces can not follw a .
 - [ ] [1,2] is written as [^1][^2]
+- [ ] abbreviations are not explanied: I will fix this as soon as possibe (ASAP).

 Contents